iwfan/chore-cli/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!
+And let me know if you find any bugs, or you have any idea for improving it.

 ## 📝 License